gitlabhq/gitlabhq/doc/gitlab-geo/ssh.md

 By default, GitLab manages an `authorized_keys` file, which contains all the public SSH keys for users allowed to access GitLab.
-However, to maintain a single source of truth, Geo needs to be configured to peform SSH fingerprint lookups via database lookup.
+However, to maintain a single source of truth, Geo needs to be configured to perform SSH fingerprint lookups via database lookup.
 This approach is also much faster than scanning a file.